Leading a successful startup

 Marketing is the tool you use to reach out to your customers.
 Don’t expect people to just show up and buy from you, and don’t trust to word-of-mouth (which in the digital age is nowhere near as powerful as it used to be).
 Remember those 80 per cent of small businesses that fail in their first two years.
 It’s not long to make a name for yourself, so it’s at the start that you need to shout loudest of all.

-Find out how to build your marketing strategy in our dedicated article.
+Find out how to build your marketing strategy.

 Master your finances